MilanKacar/milankacar.github.io/about.md

 ## 🚀 About this blog:

 In this blog, we'll explore a variety of topics.
-The chart below highlights my personal interests, showing which subjects I’m most passionate about:
+The chart below highlights my personal interests, showing which subjects I’m most passionate about 📊💡:
 <!-- Add a canvas element to display the radial chart -->
 <canvas id="radialChart" width="400" height="400"></canvas>